Symbian9/wiki-template/Android.md

 - The `OOMapper` directory on the primary volume could be created on program start.

-- Information about the type of external storage could be given to the user (emulated = builtin storage, otherwise: memory card (?)).
+- Information about the type of external storage could be given to the user (emulated = builtin storage, otherwise, especially removable: memory card (?)).

+- Files placed in read-only locations on secondary volumes must no be opened for changes, to avoid that the user unexpectedly looses modifications.
+There is a number of options how to deal with these files:
+  - Mapper could implement a read-only mode.
+  - The files might be simply not listed at all.
+A hint might be displayed to the user.
-- A warning could be given when opening a file from a (legacy) read-only location.
-Changes could be written to a writable location instead, but next time there would be two files which might have conflicting changes.
+  - Changes could be written to a writable location instead.
+However, this would result in two files which might have conflicting changes in the long run.
+In addition, the user could be confused by the changes being in a different location.

-  Alternatively, the read-only file could be used as a template for a new file, thus strictly separating the changes from the original.
+  - The read-only file could be used as a template for a new file, thus strictly separating the changes from the original.

 - Instead of the OOMapper folder at the root, a subfolder in the Documents folder might be considered more appropriate.